Asbestos Lawyers Who Are Specialized Lawyers For Special Cases

-Contact Our Workers’ Compensation and Elder Abuse Lawyers Near San Jose and San Francisco
+Contact Our Workers’ Compensation and Elder Abuse Lawyers

 Auto Accident Insurance – What To Look For

 “Terrific” you may think.
-That saves you the hassle of needing to find a body shop yourself..
+That saves you the hassle of needing to find a body shop yourself.
 After all, you want to get your car repaired at the earliest opportunity.
-However, suppose you are already aware of a high quality repair shop that does body repair and would prefer to take your vehicle there.
+However, suppose you are already aware of a high-quality repair shop that does body repair and would prefer to take your vehicle there.

-So you notify your insurance representative you wish to take you car to another body shop.
+So you notify your insurance representative you wish to take your car to another body shop.
 But he responds with something similar to “We won’t warranty the repair in the event you go there” or “You’ll need to spend a lot more if you go to the shop that you picked” or some other statement intended to discourage you from going to your shop and encourage (or possibly attempt to coerce) you to go to the company’s “preferred” shop.

 So what to make of all this?
 You might be wanting to know why he is wanting to discourage you from opting for your own shop?

-To respond to this question, you need to know what the final goal of an insurer is: The answer has nothing to do with providing you the convenience of not having to find a good repair shop … the final target is to generate profits, and as much money as possible!
+To respond to this question, you need to know what the final goal of an insurer is: The answer has nothing to do with providing you the convenience of not having to find a good repair shop … the final target is to generate profits and as much money as possible!
 And that is accomplished by minimizing the amount they must pay back in insurance claims.

 So the collision shop your agent suggests is “preferred” … preferred by the insurance carrier for THEIR advantage, not yours.
 And why is that?
-Because the recommended repairer is under contract to utilize components which are less costly than the original parts that were in the car when it was new.
+Because the recommended repairer is under contract to utilize components that are less costly than the original parts that were in the car when it was new.
 But regrettably, most of these parts are substandard in quality and could even result in a dangerous repair job!
 This can even mean that your car will be unsafe to drive after the fixes are concluded.

 There are more reasons why choosing the wrong repair service can lead to dangerous fixes.
 There’s a method referred to as “Clipping”, and that means cutting off a complete half of your car (either the front or rear half) and affixing another (undamaged) half of a vehicle that has been wrecked.